chk1994/first-report/tool_assessment.md

 ## Anonymising Data

-The purpose of [anonymising](http://kau.diva-portal.org/smash/get/diva2:1043735/FULLTEXT01.pdf) data is to make it impossible to:
+[Anonymising](http://kau.diva-portal.org/smash/get/diva2:1043735/FULLTEXT01.pdf) data makes it impossible to:
 1. Single out an individual in the dataset.
 1. Link records concerning the same individual.
 1. Infer the value of one attribute based on other values.

 This allows for researchers to retrieve data for research purposes without violating privacy concerns.

-There are 3 ways to ensure anonymity of data:
+There are 3 ways to ensure data anonymity:
-1. [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity).
+1. [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity), where at least k individuals in the dataset share the same set of attributes.
 This is implemented by:
     1. Suppression.
-For instance, all or some values of a particular column may be omitted through replacing it with a "\*".
+For instance, all or some values of a particular column may be omitted through replacing them with "\*".
     1. Generalisation.
-For instance, the medical condition can be replaced by a more general term (e.g., “Cardiovascular disease” replaced by “Heart-related”).
+For instance, the medical condition can be replaced with a more general term (e.g., “Cardiovascular disease” replaced with “Heart-related”).

-    An example of pre-anonymised data:
+    Example of pre-anonymised data:

     ![pre-anonymised data](https://github.com/IFS4205-2018-Sem1-Team1/first-report/raw/master/images/pre_anonymisation.png)